mira-labs/watcher-uploader/README.md

 `CASE_SENSITIVE=True` - should the watcher be case-sensitive?

+`RECURSIVE=True` - Should the watcher look into subdirectories as well?

 `PATH="."` - which folder should be watched

 `REMOTE_PATH="/remote/path/on/the/server"` - path on the server the files will be uploaded to